Submitting information

 What do I need to do to register a token on the Cardano token registry?

-Fill out the form to generate a JSON file containing the required metadata for your token.
+• Complete the form to generate a JSON file that includes all the required metadata for your token.

 What do I need to do a pull request?